adgear/gometer/README.md

 Note that the usual go utilities will work just fine but we require that all commits pass the full suite of tests and static analysis tools.

+# Examples #

+Usage examples are available in this [**test suite**](meter/example_test.go).

+# Why not gometrics? #

+gometer was designed to do away with some of the fundamental performance issues of gometrics while also improving on the overall architecture.
+Unfortunately, performance comes at the cost of being a little more intrusive the code base where it's used.

+Main improvements are:
+- Lower overhead (CPU and allocations)
+- Modular architecture for both the metrics and the handlers.
+- Global poller removes the arbitrary function call boundaries.
+- Metric output is not coupled to the go struct representation.

+The downsides are:
+- User is responsible for storing and registring the meters.

 ## License ##